pinot-contrib/pinot-docs/users/user-guide-query/multi-stage-query/operator-types/intersect.md

 - In case one of the input is blocking and the other is not, it is recommended to use the blocking relation as the right input relation.

-This two hints can be contradictory, so it is up to the user to decide which one to follow based on the specific query pattern.
+These two hints can be contradictory, so it is up to the user to decide which one to follow based on the specific query pattern.
 Remember that you can use the stage stats to check the number of rows emitted by each of the inputs and adjust the order of the inputs accordingly.